 - ‘Greening up’ – Greening up is basically your decision.
 You can choose an amount to back to lock the game with the same payout for each result or if you feel confident that the team that has taken the lead will go on a win the game, make it so the draw breaks even and the increased profit comes from a result either way.

 - Be league selective – Each league around the world will have different average goals per game.
 The Italian league is synonymous with being low scoring whereas the English and Spanish leagues average some of the highest goals per game ratios anywhere in the world.
 Remember all we need is a goal for either team and we are making money.

-- Get in and out – Football can be a furiously fast paced game which means you have to have your whits about you when the time comes.
-As soon as the goal is scored, leave it for around 30 seconds before the market settles and then get out of there with your profit.
-Don’t fall into the trap of letting it run for a few more minutes to gain a couple of extra units as in that time it could be long enough for the opposition team to equalise meaning your back to square one.
+- Get in and out – Football can be a furiously fast-paced game which means you have to have your wits about you when the time comes.
+As soon as the goal is scored, leave it for around 30 seconds before the market settles, and then get out of there with your profit.
+Don’t fall into the trap of letting it run for a few more minutes to gain a couple of extra units as in that time it could be long enough for the opposition team to equalize meaning your back to square one.

 - Trail run – It’s not the easiest system to master straight out of the blocks.
 It can take a fair few games before you get a real feel and understanding of how the odds and the markets fluctuate after every goal.
 Do a few test runs prior to betting with real money to make sure you are fully up to speed.

 Mike Murphy is the founder of OnlineBettingSites.com and has over 10 years of experience in the legal online betting industry.
 A regular attendee of industry trade shows and conferences, Mike is a strong proponent of regulated markets and responsible gambling policies.